 Haulover Point is a remote and beautiful area on Middle Caicos is found on the east side of the island.
 The beaches here vary a bit—some spots are sheltered and shallow and others are a bit rougher.
 Haulover Plantation is located approximately halfway on the road to Haulover Point.

 The Haulover beaches are not a great place for swimming or snorkeling, however, they are excellent for general exploring and flotsam beachcombing.
 The cliffs and coastal hills in the area also offer amazing vistas.

 When the ocean and tides offer good visibility, the cliffs nearby are a good spot to watch for large fish and sharks in the water below.

 Off the eastern side of the coast is Tony Rock (a high limestone isle).

 The Scenic Drive

-Haulover Point itself isn’t as spectacular as some of the other beaches on North Caicos and Middle Caicos, however, the part of the attraction of the site is the beautiful surrounding terrain.
+Haulover Point itself isn’t as spectacular as some of the other beaches on Middle Caicos and North Caicos, however, part of the attraction of the site is the beautiful surrounding terrain.

-We advise driving with care when in the area and to avoid any sandy patches.
+We advise driving with care when in the area and to avoiding sandy patches.
 Cellular coverage can be spotty, and it can be quite the hike to get assistance.
 We also recommend bringing plenty of drinking water for these reasons as well.